FREE Shipping Today on ALL Orders!

 • Work for a state agency where a pension is offered.
 Once you successfully pass the hiring process for a police department and are hired the pension that you had accrued with the state agency may transfer over.

-• If your state requires citizens to possess a firearms license or permit you can complete this and it will show that you have passed a background check and possessed the minimum requirements to possess and carry a firearms according to your state law.
+• If your state requires citizens to possess a firearms license or permit you can complete this and it will show that you have passed a background check and possessed the minimum requirements to possess and carry a firearm according to your state law.

 Final Tips for Becoming a Police Officer